top of page

 In his book, Flourish, Seligman suggests 5 essentials of well-being the first of which is positive emotion.
 People who experience positive emotions every day build a solid foundation for the good life.
 These people are not necessarily the most cheery, bubbly, upbeat personalities.
 They might be more quiet, stoic, and introverted but they look forward to significant moments of their day that bring them joy.

 It is important to recognize that we not only experience good things that happen to us each day, but that we can also create good experiences and intentionally invest in moments that lead to positive emotions.
-There are so many ways that we can inject positivity into our day and they are as varied as our personalities.
+There are so many ways we can inject positivity into our day; they are as varied as our personalities.

 The real trick to happiness is to realize that simple things make the difference and we can access them right now.

-Becoming positive means getting clear about the everyday moments that can make a difference in our mood.
+Becoming positive means clarifying the everyday moments that can make a difference in our mood.
 These moments add up and help us build lives of well-being.
 They aren't sustained by substantial financial windfalls or great achievements (in fact it is often in the struggle towards our goals that we experience more satisfaction).
 It is the daily experience of good things in our lives that help us nurture a sense of satisfaction and well-being.
-Ultimately, focusing on meaning and connection helps us move away from the false goals of wealth and status.
+Focusing on meaning and connection ultimately helps us move away from the false goals of wealth and status.

 A young woman in outdoor hiking gear smiles at the camera while holding hands with a companion, enjoying a fall day in a forest filled with golden leaves.